fideloper/Vaprobash/.vpb/README.md

 #### What has this bought us?

-At this early stage, it doesn't really look like there are too many benifits to breaking the package into parts.
-Don't be fooled however, even without much a framework developed yet, just breaking our package up has made it much more flexible.
+At this early stage, it doesn't really look like there are too many benefits to breaking the package into parts.
+Don't be fooled however, even without much of a framework developed yet, just breaking our package up has made it much more flexible.

 If we wanted to install `php5-xcache` for instance, we can build on the above